SaaS Security & Stability

 The Databricks API key that is being issued to DataFlint SaaS needs minimal permissions - only read only access to cluster information (such as metadata, events and logs).

-For more information, see Databricks Docs on Cluster Access Control (especially the blue info box, which is related to PII edge cases that covered in Appendix: edge cases when PII might get sent
+For more information, see [Databricks Docs](https://docs.databricks.com/en/security/auth-authz/access-control/cluster-acl.html#cluster-permissions) on Cluster Access Control (especially the blue info box, which is related to PII edge cases that covered in [#appendix-edge-cases-when-pii-might-get-sent](#appendix-edge-cases-when-pii-might-get-sent "mention")

 It means: